-Providers may, acting on behalf of a Member and with a Member's written consent, file an Appeal or Grievance and act as the Member's authorized representative.
-A Member can appoint a Provider as their Designated Personal Representative (DPR) by filling out a Designation of Personal Representative Form (Attachment 4).
-The Member's DPR may do any of the following actions within this section.
+Providers may, acting on behalf of a Member and with a Member's written consent, file an Appeal or Grievance and act as the Member's authorized representative under the following conditions:

+- A Member can appoint a Provider as their Designated Personal Representative (DPR) by filling out a Designation of Personal Representative Form (Attachment 4). - Providers for our Medicare Members do not need a signed DPR to start an appeal or grievance. - All non-Medicare Plans must have a signed DPR to submit an appeal or grievance on the member's behalf.